-Issues about materiality and reception have informed my teaching and research, due partly to the experience of working in museums.
+Issues of materiality and reception have informed my teaching and research, due partly to the experience of working in museums.
 My research interests are in the art of late imperial China and contemporary art.
 My current project is on the artist Fei Danxu and how the historical dimension of his paintings of women and male portraiture may contribute to the understanding of gender relationship and the practice of collecting in early nineteenth-century China.

 Selected Presentations, Publications, and Workshops: